encryptedninja/command-center/README.md

    * save the changes, exit nano then: `sudo ifup eth1` to apply the changes on the running system.

 * install **_virtualbox-guest_**:
-* `sudo apt update && sudo apt install -y --reinstall virtualbox-guest-x11 && sudo reboot -f`
+* it has to be installed on the VM: `sudo apt update && sudo apt install -y --reinstall virtualbox-guest-x11 && sudo reboot -f`

 ## wfuzz
 Enlists subdomains based on a wodlist, here using top5000.txt from seclist. `--hw 290` is needed so 404 pages won't show up in the search results.